-This warm Panettone Bread Pudding is super easy to assemble and taste heavenly!
-Let it soak up the holiday spiced custard and bake till nicely puffed up and golden.
-There is no perfect holiday dessert than this!
+This warm Panettone Bread Pudding is super easy to assemble and tastes heavenly!
+Let it soak up the spiced custard and bake until nicely puffed up and golden.
+There is no more perfect holiday dessert than this!

 Christmas morning is such a special time for family rituals and traditions.
 For the last few years, my family has been embracing a routine that involves opening gifts followed by a sweet Christmas breakfast.
 And the particular food we eat is Panettone Bread Pudding!

 It is my kids’ favorite and they will make a big fuss if I ever try to introduce something different.
 The kids would have the panettone with chocolate milk, while the adults enjoy it with freshly brewed coffee.

 What is Panettone Bread Pudding

 A traditional bread pudding is made with cubed bread tossed in a custard (egg and milk mixture) and baked until golden.
 This Panettone Bread Pudding is made with panettone, the Italian sweet bread.

 Speckled with candied dried fruit, citrus, and raisins, panettone has a distinctive towering round shape and a plush fluffy texture.
 It is a popular Christmas bread in Italy and also in the US.
 During the holiday season, you would see beautifully wrapped gift boxes of panettone bread that show up everywhere in the grocery stores.
 Pick one up today and make this bread pudding!

 - Texture: A lush creamy middle and irresistible golden crisp top in one fabulous, crowd-pleasing dish.

 - Flavor: You get this amazing flavor of custard, spice, and sweet fruits in every bite.